Emirates’ president has confirmed that Emirates will be introducing Premium Economy throughout its fleet within the next

 Emirate’s new Premium Economy seats, or “sleeperettes”, will have a pitch of about 38 inches, up to 6 inches more than the current economy product, and will come with better service and food and a private toilet.
 Emirates spokespeople say there will also be nicer food and tableware, a larger entertainment screen, a fancier amenities kit, and occasionally, a more generous baggage allowance.

 Of course, being Emirates, the offering will be glitzier (see my review of Emirates First Class to see how glitzy they go!), with more gold and colors than more traditional airlines, but the offering should be comparable.

 Whatever Emirates does Etihad, Qatar Airways are likely to follow, so look forward to Premium Economy on all three airlines.

 How much will Premium Economy Cost on Emirates?

 Premium Economy usually costs between 1.5 and 2 times the cost of Economy.
-So a £500 return flight London to Dubai in Economy is likely to cost around £1,000- £1500 in Premium Economy.
+So a £500 GBP return flight London to Dubai in Economy is likely to cost around £1,000 – £1500 GBP in Premium Economy.

 Emirates actually feels that they have underestimated the demand for Premium Economy, which has better food, recline, and space.
 Remember as you can now pay to enter the Emirates lounges so if you are traveling in Premium Economy, you can pay to access their lounges pre-departure.

 In October 2016 I actually flew Emirates Business Class from London Heathrow to Cape Town via Dubai.
 The first leg of the journey from London Heathrow to Dubai was on an Emirates A380 and the second leg from Dubai to Cape Town on Emirates Boeing 777-300.
 Emirates also features in my top 10 best airlines for longhaul business class and I have also previously reviewed the Emirates business class on the Boeing 777 and business class on Emirates A380 along with Emirates in First Class.